One-Step Generative Channel Estimation via Average Velocity Field: Simulation results

 \subsection{System Configs}

 Our system configs are shown as Table \ref{tab:system configs}, where $\alpha$ refers to the learning rate.
-Besides, we use the same backbone CNN architecture as the diffusion baseline \cite{fesl2024diffusion} with 55k parameters.
+Although we train total epochs of 8,000, model weights are saved periodically.
+For testing, we selected the checkpoint corresponding to the loss convergence point at approximately 1000 epochs.
+To ensure a fair comparison, we adopt the same backbone CNN architecture as the diffusion baseline \cite{fesl2024diffusion} with 55k parameters.
 In addition, the dataset is generated from the 3rd Generation Partnership Project (3GPP) spatial channel model \cite{3gpp}.
-To improve performance, We apply an exponential moving average to the model parameters.
+To improve performance, we apply an exponential moving average to the model parameters.
 This operation smooths the weights against optimization noise, leading to a more robust final model.

-We perform training and inference on a computer equipped with Ubuntu 22.04 LTS, EPYC 9654 CPU and 8 NVIDIA A100 GPUs using PyTorch 2.6 and Python 3.10.
+We perform training and inference on a computer equipped with Ubuntu 22.04, an EPYC 9654 CPU, and NVIDIA A100 GPUs, using PyTorch 2.6 and Python 3.10.
 To serve as baselines, other algorithms are listed below. \begin{itemize} \item \textbf{Baseline 1} (LS): The Least Squares (LS) is the most fundamental channel estimator which requires no prior knowledge of the channel statistics. \item \textbf{Baseline 2} (LMMSE): The Linear Minimum Mean Square Error (LMMSE) improves upon the LS method by utilizing the prior knowledge of the channel, specifically the channel covariance matrix estimated from the training data. \item \textbf{Baseline 3} (GMM): The Gaussian Mixture Model (GMM) is a probabilistic model with Kronecker product covariance \cite{fesl2022channel}, which represents a collection of data points as a mixture of several Gaussian distributions. \item \textbf{Baseline 4} (Diffusion): We include a SOTA generative channel estimator based on diffusion \cite{fesl2024diffusion}, which performs through a reverse denoising iterative process. \end{itemize}